alohastudy/alohastudy.github.io/index.md

 ## Milestone 2

 Milestone 2 adds the ability for users to interact with the databases.
 This is specifically with the additional of add/edit spot pages and profile pages.
 A user can now add a spot and then edit any of their own spots.
 Admins are given the ability to edit anyone's spot.
 Profiles were added as a database item separate from the accounts.
 This is to distance the accessibility of a biography page from sensitive login information.
-Links to the creator of a spot appear on each spot in the spot list page as well as on the spot's info page.
+Links to the creator of a spot appear on each spot in the spot list page.
 A user can view their own profile page by clicking on their username in the top right and clicking "view profile".
 This will direct them to the url "http://localhost:3000/#/profile/myProfile".
 This is useful since it allows an easy way for any user to view their own profile without knowing their long generated profile url.
 An example of a long generated url could be "http://localhost:3000/#/profile/c4Qc3aSSAR4CALC5J".

 <img src="images/m2milestone.PNG">